 Our Mental Health Awareness patch is available to all!

-Adopted by Girl Scouts of the USA and other organizations around the globe, this program educates about the brain and its influence on thoughts, feelings, and behavior which creates awareness and understanding of mental health.
+Adopted by Girl Scouts of the USA and other organizations around the globe, this program educates about the brain and its influence on thoughts, feelings, and behavior, which creates awareness and understanding of mental health.
 When we empower people with knowledge, we also break down the stigma, which leads to changed perceptions and being better equipped to reach out for help if needed.
 The support of mental health concerns before damaging impacts to the brain, stability, relationships, and self-worth occur, can be life changing.

 “I highly recommend this innovative program.
 As I’ve said many times, effective advocacy requires both getting informed and getting involved.
 Through excellent programs like this one, we can show young people how to become better advocates to promote mental health and to combat the stigma surrounding mental illnesses.” – David Susman, PhD

 Girl Scout, Matisse Picket, earned the IBPF Mental Health Awareness Patch